The Best Antiperspirant

 A good choice for sensitive skin, this unisex antiperspirant uses the antimicrobial C12-15 alkyl benzoate to fight odor — not potentially irritating fragrance. ($8 for two)

-The least-polarizing sniff-test of the men's formulas we tested, plus the best application and comparatively little residue. ($5)
+The least-polarizing sniff-test of the men's formulas we tested, plus the best application and least residue. ($14 for four)

 Our favorite version of "Shower Fresh," though it's far from invisible.
 We like its price and performance even more than its Clinical Strength version. ($6 for two)